JackFurby/NotReceipt/README.md

 # NotReceipt

-NotReceipt will be a Python program which takes the input of images and can tell if it is a receipt or not.
+The original plan for this project was to classify a receipt as either a receipt or not a receipt.
+An update to this is to classify the sections of a receipt e.g. the logo, items, footer etc. This should overall make this more interesting.

-Currently I have created a dataset of images and I will be creating a CNN training it on the dataset.
-I also plan to look at other ways of classifying an image.
+Currently I have created a dataset or images of receipts and not receipts.
+I will now be processing these for the updated project plan before creating the model for the classification.